No Ordinary Love: Critical reception

-The song received positive reviews from music critics.
-Upon the release, Larry Flick from Billboard magazine stated that it shows Sade and band "in fine form, sounding, as always, cool and sexy."
+Larry Flick from Billboard magazine stated that it shows Sade and band "in fine form, sounding, as always, cool and sexy."
 He also said that her "famously smoky voice is the highlight of a spare arrangement, supported by percussive guitar and even a ghostly metal solo."
 Amy Linden from Entertainment Weekly found that Sade, "the high priestess of understated cool, heats up on the fabulous "No Ordinary Love", which surges with emotion."
 Dave Sholin of the Gavin Report felt that "her extraordinary songstyling is hotter than ever."
 Another Gavin Report editor, John Martinucci, said, "At last, the sensual vocals of Sade return with a hypnotic beat underlined by an occasional, crunching guitar."

 Caroline Sullivan from The Guardian felt the singer's "sleepy croon doesn't waver" as she's "purring a breathless poem" about her mister.
 David Stubbs from Melody Maker viewed it as "another syrupy ladling".
 Pan-European magazine Music & Media remarked that "the grande dame of sophisticated soul has updated her beats a little bit and added a more wiggly guitar sound."
 A reviewer from Music Week named it "a stylish, sophisticated, subdued and superior song", adding, "It's also extremely subtle".
 Jeff Silberman from The Network Forty complimented its "languid beat and the cool, cool melody" A writer for People Magazine viewed the song as "a baby-making slow jam that comes on like musical Viagra."

-Retrospective response

 In a 2017 retrospective review, Justin Chadwick from Albumism described the song as "insistent and intimate", adding that it's "evoking the desperation of trying to secure an elusive love".
 He also noted that the song begins with "one of the most devastating intros ever".
 In 2012, Sophie Heawood of The Guardian commented, "The band reached their peak of opulent sound design on the aptly titled album Love Deluxe; its seven-minute epic of a lead single is as bleak as it is sensual, casting heartbreak as the greatest luxury of all."
 In 2010, the Daily Vault's Mark Millan declared it as "intoxicating".
 He added that it "is Adu's lament of a one-sided love affair", noting that it "harbors a serious groove, but the underlying anger of love gone bad is represented with a subtle but powerful guitar riff that helps get the job done."